luaj/luaj/README.md

 # This is a fork!

+Compile with: `ant` or `ant jar-jse`

+There is no guarantee that `ant all` still compiles for the moment (though that may be fixed in a future version).

 This fork aims to fix some issues met with luaj 3.0.2, still present in [luaj/luaj](https://github.com/luaj/luaj) at this time of writing.